josejp2424/ROX-Filer2/README.md

 same Rox-Filer2 source against the libraries of the distribution where the build is performed.

+Special thanks to **rockedge** and **Sofiya** from the Puppy Linux community for their testing, feedback and support around Rox-Filer2 on **KLV/Void Linux**.
+Their work and reports have been very helpful in improving the native Void/KLV integration and XBPS packaging.

 Portable devices are optional at runtime.
 Rox-Filer2 can use simple-mtpfs or jmtpfs for Android/MTP, gphoto2/gphotofs for PTP cameras, and ifuse plus the libimobiledevice tools for iPhone/iPad.
 If none are installed, the file manager